the episode

 Kimberly Faith: Yeah, and I think the King James says, You who do inequity, which is a little stronger.
 So who’s Jesus talking to?

 John McLarty: Well, saying we get into true salvation and eternal security, he said, I never knew you.
 He didn’t say, I knew you as a born again child and rejected you.
 I never knew you.
 So these people were never saved.
-Yeah.

-They didn’t have salvation and lose it.
-Is of Sermon on the Mount.
+John McLarty: They didn’t have salvation and lose it.
+They never had it.

-And I’m I can see that, of course, there was a synagogue there and everything.
+Kimberly Faith: You know, so he’s talking to, you know, it’s funny I was actually, you know, I actually went to the place in Israel where they believe the Sermon on the Mount was preached.
+And, you know, I kind of read through this because it was like, I’m trying to imagine what it was like, you know?
+And I can see that, of course, there was a synagogue there and everything.
 And, you know, I’m trying to imagine these Jewish leaders sitting here listening to this.
-And because, you know, we we know that there were a lot of religious Jews in the area that weren’t listening to the Sermon on the Mount.
+And because, you know, we know that there were a lot of religious Jews in the area that weren’t listening to the Sermon on the Mount.
 I mean, I’m sure there were because and wait.
 So he’s talking to people who have trusted in external righteousness and religious works.

-I use and what’s amazing about this is that he says, we’ve cast out demons in your name.
+I use, and what’s amazing about this is that he says, we’ve cast out demons in your name.
 We’ve done many wonders in your name.
 That just to me, I mean, a lot of religious organizations today equate, this must be God because we’re healing people.
 This must be God because we’re doing these wonderful works, but they’re preaching the gospel based on works like the Jews were, the Jews of the first century, the religious leaders, I should say.
-And Jesus is just saying, look, aren’t even I have never known you.
+And Jesus is just saying, look, you aren’t even, I have never known you.
+So this doesn’t mean you can lose your salvation, you know, because you were doing all these things that are in his name.
+A lot of things are done in the name of God.
+I mean, wars are fought in the name of God.
+You know, people are slaughtered in the name of God.

 John McLarty: And people that aren’t true Christians, there is a spiritual warfare.
-Yes.
-And Satan can he’s the master of manipulation.

 Kimberly Faith: Right.

 John McLarty: There can actually be demons cast out and spells cast.
-Right.

-Kimberly Faith: Oh, yeah.
+Kimberly Faith: Right.
+Oh, yeah.

 John McLarty: In a total non Christian environment.